Win a Downtown Asheville Stay + VIP Event Tickets

 Cradle of Forestry Overlook (Milepost 411)

-Near Milepost 408.5, park at the pull-off for Forest Service Road 450.
-Take the 1.5-mile hike (out and back) to this decommissioned fire tower with stunning views of Cold Mountain and Shining Rock Wilderness.
+The perfect sunset spot!
+Park at the pull-off for Forest Service Road 450.
+Take the 1.5-mile hike (out and back) to this decommissioned fire tower with views of Cold Mountain and Shining Rock Wilderness.

 Hiking trails branch off the Blue Ridge Parkway at multiple, easy-to-access points.
-You can’t go wrong with the following:
+Here are three of our favorite must-try hikes:

-This popular trail starts from the parking area at Milepost 418.8 and winds 3.2 miles over boardwalks, through a ravine, to high meadows, and past two waterfalls.
+This popular trail starts from the parking area and winds 3.2 miles over boardwalks, through a ravine, to high meadows, and past two waterfalls.

 Leave It Better